 While the basic methods for dividing a circle remain unchanged, advancements in technology have introduced new tools and techniques.
 Computer-aided design (CAD) software allows for incredibly precise divisions and manipulations of circles, making it indispensable in modern engineering and design.
 Digital fabrication methods, such as laser cutting and 3D printing, rely heavily on accurate circular divisions for creating complex geometries.

 Interestingly, there's a renewed interest in traditional geometrical constructions as a form of mindfulness and creative expression.
-The act of drawing precise circles and dividing them into equal parts can be a meditative and rewarding experience.
+So the act of drawing precise circles and dividing them into equal parts can be a meditative and rewarding experience.
 Many artists and designers are incorporating these techniques into their work, blending traditional methods with modern aesthetics.

 Tips and Expert Advice